 Contact elementary schools about advertising opportunities.
 Homework folders go home with every kid every day.

 Christina Romney from Christina's Aqua Gliders discovered this: "I was recently contacted by a school in my community to advertise on their homework folders.
-It was a small price for the amount of times my add will be seen.
+It was a small price for the amount of times my ad will be seen.
 Homework folders go out to every kiddo in the school every single day."

 Daily exposure to your exact target market.
 Ask schools about newsletters, event sponsorships, and other parent communication channels.
 It doesn't hurt to ask and remember, marketing quality is just as important as quantity.
 You want to be getting put in front of your target market, not just anyone.
 No better way to do that than through schools.